hesto2/civilization_vi_apworld/docs/setup_en.md

 2. Copy the folder containing the mod files to your Civ VI mods folder.
 On Windows, this is usually located at `C:\Users\YOUR_USER\Documents\My Games\Sid Meier's Civilization VI\Mods`

 3. After the Archipelago host generates a game, you should be given a `.apcivvi` file.
-Associate the file with the Archipelago Launcher and double click it.
+Associate(Open) the file with the Archipelago Launcher and double click it.
+It will generate a new folder in the output folder.

 4. Copy the contents of the new folder it generates (it will have the same name as the `.apcivvi` file) into your Civilization VI Archipelago Mod folder.